matteocandidosenna/ScrapingRealStates/README.md

 - **Data Cleaning:** Converts area, price, and numeric fields into usable formats.
 - **Safe Execution:** Continues execution even if some properties fail to load.
 - **CSV Export:** Saves all collected data to a CSV file, ready for analysis.

+## Data

+- **Raw Data:** All scraped data is stored in the `data/raw/` folder.
+- **Clean Data:** A processed and cleaned version of the data is available in `data/processed/imoveis_clean.csv`.
+- **Analysis:** The cleaned dataset is ready for exploration, visualization, and modeling.

+## Exploratory Data Analysis (EDA)

+We performed an exploratory analysis on the cleaned data, which includes:

+- Distribution of properties by type (`house`, `apartment`, `land`, `other`).
+- Price distribution and boxplots per type of property.
+- Correlation analysis (heatmaps) between numeric features such as area, number of rooms, suites, parking spaces, and price.
+- Scatter plots of internal area vs. price to observe trends and outliers.
+- Top neighborhoods by number of properties.
+- Histograms of price and price per square meter.

+These EDA steps help to understand the market trends, identify patterns, and prepare the dataset for further predictive modeling or visualization.

+## How to Run and Test

+Open any Jupyter Notebook (Google Colab is recommended) and, inside the environment, open the `FinalScraping` notebook by clicking:

+File > Open Notebook > select the script named FinalScraping

+## License

+This project is for educational and demonstration purposes.